Water 2050

 4. Governance.
 The roles of federal, provincial, state and local governments significantly impact how water utilities are operated and regulated.
 Both economics and governance will shape the model of tomorrow’s water utilities.
 Some communities may turn to regional solutions to gain efficiencies.
 As regulatory structures evolve, communities will have to evaluate new approaches, such as fit-for-purpose standards and decentralized treatment.

-5. Social and Demographic.
+5. Social/Demographics.
 Public interest and concern about water quality and equity is rising, which means all communities must work to strengthen public trust.
 Simultaneously, potential population shifts between urban and rural areas are creating resource and infrastructure challenges — while also forcing community-driven water solutions.
 Population growth in water-stressed communities will require innovative thinking to manage limited supplies.

 March 11, 2022: AWWA announces Water 2050 initiative.
 AWWA Connections article.